|Site Latitude:A N51.864510 B N51.868899 C N51.857390 D N51.867422||Height ASL Meters:662-726m|

 NB On a potentially good XC day it’s a good idea to leave a car in the village and share a lift to the car park.
 It can be difficult to get back to the car park after an XC.

-PG – Lewis Price and James Price and flew 119.3 km together on a memorable BCC day on 19 May 2018.
+PG – ‘The Brother’s Price’ (Lewis and James Price) flew an inseparable 119.3 km together on a memorable BCC day on 19 May 2018.

 All rights belong to Google Inc. SEWHGPGC is a nonprofit making organisation.

 If you require further advice about a particular SEWHGPGC site please contact a Club Coach.
 Please report all accidents to The Club Safety & Training Officer Steve Millson and the BHPA.
 Please visit the BHPA for the most current Incident Report Form.